-1. The Parties agree that the District shall have the sole and exclusive discretion working in consultation with the State and County Health officials and in compliance with State and County Health orders to determine whether District facilities and services, including transportation, and/or a school is closed and/or opened.
+1. The Parties agree that the District shall have the sole and exclusive discretion working in consultation with the State and County Health officials and in compliance with State and County Health orders to determine whether a school is closed, opened under an In-Person/Concurrent, Pre-Transitional/Small Group, or Transitional Instructional Model, or fully reopened to in-person instruction, or reopened after closure.

-2. The Parties understand and agree that the Associate Superintendent or designee will communicate decisions regarding changes to working conditions to ATU that shall be consistent with the current collective bargaining contract or in agreement with this or subsequent MOUs.
-The Parties agree to negotiate any effects of decisions related to COVID-19 with ATU under the then current circumstances.
+2. The Parties understand and agree that the Associate Superintendent or designee will communicate decisions regarding changes to working conditions to AFSCME.
+The Parties agree to negotiate any effects of decisions related to COVID-19 with AFSCME as soon as practical under the then current circumstances.